miguel-guerrero/antlr4_system_verilog_parser/README.md

 # INTRODUCTION

-This package main contents is the file Sv.g4 containing a System Verilog 2017 grammar for ANTLR v4.
+This package main contents is the file **Sv.g4** containing a System Verilog 2017 grammar for ANTLR v4.

-The grammar has been generated using a semi-automated flow out of the EBNF description included in SystemVerilog_IEEE_1800-2017.pdf included for reference.
+The grammar has been generated using a semi-automated flow, out of the EBNF description included in SystemVerilog_IEEE_1800-2017.pdf (included in the ```doc``` folder for reference).
 Manual intervention was required on the following:

    1. Lexer rules (~the last 60 lines of the file)
    2. Some rules had to be broken to avoid recursivity errors